 Structural Engineers specialise in assessing the load-bearing structure of buildings: foundations, walls and roofs.
 They can carry out a professional inspection of problems with existing buildings, such as cracking, a badly leaning stack or suspected subsidence.
 They can also provide structural design calculations for any alterations you are considering, as well as helping with Building Regulations plans and applications.

 Professional Qualifications of Structural Engineers

-A Structural Engineer will probably be a member of the IStructE (Institution of Structural Engineers) or a member of the ICE (Institution of Civil Engineers) and will have the following letters are their name: MIStructE, FIStructE, MICE or FICE.
-Structural Engineers with these letters after their names are known as Chartered Engineers.
+A Structural Engineer will normally be a member of the IStructE (Institution of Structural Engineers) or a member of the ICE (Institution of Civil Engineers).
+Structural Engineers with the letters ‘CEng’ after their names are known as Chartered Engineers.
 It is wise to commission the services of a Chartered Engineer, although there are some Engineers with considerable experience who are not chartered.
 Also, some Chartered Building Surveyors specialise in structural inspections.

 When might you need a Structural Engineer?